Plastic Ono Band: Origins and formation (1968–1969)

-During the couple's second bed-in, held in Montreal in late May and early June 1969, Lennon, Ono and their guests recorded the Lennon-penned song "Give Peace a Chance" and Ono's "Remember Love".
+During the second bed-in, held in Montreal in late May and early June 1969, Lennon, Ono and their guests recorded the Lennon-penned song "Give Peace a Chance" and Ono's "Remember Love".
 These were released on 4 July as a single credited to the Plastic Ono Band.
 It was the first single released by Lennon outside of the Beatles, with whom he was still active.
 Although an independent composition and release by Lennon, his Beatles writing partner Paul McCartney was still credited, as both a contractual and personal agreement of sharing credit.
 There is written and photographic evidence to suggest, however, that the original Plastic Ono Band was a sound and light installation set up in the Apple press office.
 In the 26 July 1969 edition of Disc and Music Echo, Derek Taylor, the Beatles press officer, wrote the following article:

 The band was made in perspex in Hoylake, in Cheshire (where Selwyn Lloyd and I were brought up separately) by an inventor I know called Charles Melling.
 It was Yoko's idea, with John, made to her specifications; four pieces – like John, Paul, George and Ringo, three taller and one shorter.
 Two rectangular, one cylindrical and a cube.
 One column holds a tape-recorder and amplifier, another a closed circuit TV set with live camera, a third a record player with amplifier, and the fourth has a miniature light show and a loud speaker.
 But they could hold anything, they are as adaptable as the Beatles.
 The perspex columns were fitted with their equipment by Apple electronics under the direction of (Magic) Alexis Mardas and here ends the first and last technological press release you will have from me.

 The single was preceded by a press launch for the Plastic Ono Band on 3 July.
 According to Ono, the name was coined by Lennon as a result of Ono's use of plastic stands for recording.
 Press material outlined the "band" as a conceptual movement, not limited to a strict membership like a normal group.
-Lennon and Ono also stated that the audience were members, with the accompanying slogan "YOU are the Plastic Ono Band".
+Lennon and Ono stated that the audience were members, with the accompanying slogan "YOU are the Plastic Ono Band".